-F10.
+F11.
 Temporary Assistance for Needy Families (TANF) Reauthorization

-Earlier this month, Congress approved a temporary extension of the Temporary Assistance for Needy Families (TANF) program through June 30, 2019.
-Ideally, a long-term reauthorization will include a revision of how the state's Work Participation Rate (WPR) is calculated.
+Congress approved a temporary extension of the Temporary Assistance for Needy Families (TANF) program through December 11, 2020 as part of the short-term Continuing Resolution (CR) to fund the federal government through that date.
+Ideally, a long-term reauthorization will include a revision for the calculation of a state's Work Participation Rate (WPR).
 Currently, the formula for WPR ensures failure because the numerator includes all recipients who are required to participate in work activities, and the denominator includes recipients who are not required to work.
-Nearly 5,100 Sonoma County residents receive TANF, also known in California as the California Work Opportunity and Responsibility to Kids(CalWORKs).
+Nearly 5,100 Sonoma County residents receive TANF, also known in California as the California Work Opportunity and Responsibility to Kids (CalWORKs) program.